rabbilyasar/auction_site/README.md

 - A user can create a new auction by clicking the button "Add new auction"

-# Todo
+## How to use
+- After registering one can make new bids by adding their bid and setting up a minimum bid price.
-- feature to bid
+- Once published anyone can bid on the product.
-- expire auction after the elapsed time and notify the winner of the auction
+- The end date for a bid is automatically set to 5days.
+- After the date is expired the latest user is chosen as the winner.